Marc Jampole

-Marc Jampole (born July 24, 1950) is an American poet, public relations executive, former television news reporter and political blogger.
+Marc Jampole (born July 24, 1950) is an American poet, novelist, public relations executive, former television news reporter and political blogger.

 Background and education

 In the 1970s, Jampole taught French and German language and literature and filmmaking at the University of Washington.
 He also made several avant-garde films that were shown at a number of independent film festivals.

 Career

 Jampole formed Jampole Communications, Inc. in 1989.
 As principal, Jampole wrote more than 1,800 articles and was a well-known speaker on media-relations and crisis communications.
 He was frequently quoted in the mass media as a public relations expert.
 Jampole also developed communications plans for more than 100 crises and handled three of the largest Chapter 11 bankruptcies in American history - the bankruptcy of Allegheny International and two Penn Traffic Company bankruptcies.
 At the end of 2016, Jampole sold the operations of Jampole Communications to Pittsburgh-based Wordwrite Communications, where he serves as executive vice president.”

-Jampole also writes for Jewish Currents and serves on its editorial board.
+Jampole also writes for Jewish Currents and served on its editorial board.